williaz/TechRefresher/AWS.md

 - Virtual private gateway: AWS side, VPN concentrator
 - Customer gateway
 - private connectivity types:@@@
-  - AWS hardware VPN: IPsec(Internet Protocol Seurity)
+  - AWS hardware VPN: IPsec(Internet Protocol Security)
+    - set up an Internet-routable IP address (static) of the customer gateway's external interface.
   - AWS Direct Connect: dedicated private connection
   - VPN CloudHub: multiple sites, simple hub-and spoke model
   - Software VPN: an EC2 ruing VPN app
+- The best way to implement a Bastion host is to create a small EC2 instance(as jump server, no need much compute) which should only have a security group from a particular IP address for maximum security.
 #### Flow logs
 - IP traffice in and out from NI in VPC
 #### Default VPC